What Is Reinforcement Learning Toolbox?

-Reinforcement Learning Toolbox™ provides functions and blocks for training policies using reinforcement learning algorithms including DQN, A2C, and DDPG.
-You can use these policies to implement controllers and decision-making algorithms for complex systems such as robots and autonomous systems.
-You can implement the policies using deep neural networks, polynomials, or look-up tables.
+Reinforcement Learning Toolbox™ provides an app, functions, and a Simulink® block for training policies using reinforcement learning algorithms, including DQN, PPO, SAC, and DDPG.
+You can use these policies to implement controllers and decision-making algorithms for complex applications such as resource allocation, robotics, and autonomous systems.

-The toolbox lets you train policies by enabling them to interact with environments represented by MATLAB® or Simulink® models.
-You can evaluate algorithms, experiment with hyperparameter settings, and monitor training progress.
-To improve training performance, you can run simulations in parallel on the cloud, computer clusters, and GPUs (with Parallel Computing Toolbox™ and MATLAB Parallel Server™).
+The toolbox lets you represent policies and value functions using deep neural networks or look-up tables and train them through interactions with environments modeled in MATLAB® or Simulink.
+You can evaluate the single- or multi-agent reinforcement learning algorithms provided in the toolbox or develop your own.
+You can experiment with hyperparameter settings, monitor training progress, and simulate trained agents either interactively through the app or programmatically.
+To improve training performance, simulations can be run in parallel on multiple CPUs, GPUs, computer clusters, and the cloud (with Parallel Computing Toolbox™ and MATLAB Parallel Server™).

-The toolbox enables you to work through all steps of the reinforcement learning workflow, from creating the environment and the agent to policy training and deployment, with MATLAB and Simulink.
+The toolbox enables you to work through all steps of the reinforcement learning workflow, from creating the environment and the agent, to policy training and deployment, with MATLAB® & Simulink®.

-Create deep neural network policies and value functions with Deep Network Designer or programmatically with built-in functions.
+Alternatively, create deep neural network policies and value functions with Deep Network Designer…

 You can create environments in both MATLAB and Simulink.

-In Simulink, create a model that describes the environment dynamics and reward signal.
+In Simulink, create a model that describes the environment dynamics, observations, and reward signal.

 For MATLAB environments, you may start with provided templates and make modifications as needed.

-You can also select from several predefined MATLAB and Simulink environments.
+You can also select from several predefined MATLAB & Simulink environments.

-To train an agent, specify training options such as stopping criteria and start the training process using the agent and the environment model.
+To begin training, specify training options such as stopping criteria and train the agent in the app or programmatically.